Keeping up with technology today has become a Herculean challenge, and yet if a business wishes to succeed, they will have to make an effort.

 GSC (Google Search Console) has a Search Analytics Report containing vital information, including a breakdown of clicks per keyword, click-through ratios, and how keywords performed geographically.

 Although Google does a great job of determining which country you are targeting, you can set it to a country of your choice.
 Simply hit the International Targeting link from Search Traffic.
 Then just go under Countries and check the box next to the country of your choice.

 As a business owner, you shouldn’t have to untangle the stats and got through the highly technical process of determining which figure is the most accurate.
-The tech pros at AlchemyLeads can easily tell you which figure is giving you the most accurate representation.
-It’s imperative to have an accurate idea of how many impressions you have when reading Google Analytics reports and stats from Google Search Console.
+The tech pros at AlchemyLeads can quickly tell you which value is giving you the most accurate representation.
+It’s imperative to have a precise idea of how many impressions you have when reading Google Analytics reports and stats from Google Search Console.
 The number of impressions is directly related to how well your site is performing and how much attention it’s getting.